You are here: Urology Textbook > Kidneys > Acute pyelonephritis & Treatment

 Antibiotic Treatment in Children:

-Mild uncomplicated pyelonephritis may be treated with oral cephalosporins alone.
-Dosage of oral cephalosporins: e.g. ceftibuten 9 mg/kg 1–0–0 or cefixim 4–8 mg/kg 1–0–1.
-Treatment of severe pyelonephritis is started intravenously: e.g. ceftriaxon 50 mg/kg i.v. once a day or cefepime 50 mg/kg every 8–12 h i.v.
+Mild and uncomplicated pyelonephritis may be treated with oral cephalosporins alone.
+Dosage of oral cephalosporins: e.g., ceftibuten 9 mg/kg 1–0–0 or cefixime 4–8 mg/kg 1–0–1.
+Treating severe pyelonephritis is started intravenously: e.g., ceftriaxone 50 mg/kg i.v. once a day or cefepime 50 mg/kg every 8–12 h i.v.
 If the child is afebrile, treatment is switched to oral therapy.

 In Pregnancy:

-Antibiotics of first choice are cephalosporins of the second, third and fourth generation, e.g. cefuroxim 1,5 g every 12 h, ceftriaxone 1--2 g every 24 h or cefotaxime 1--2 g every 12 h i.v.
+Antibiotics of first choice are cephalosporins of the second, third, and fourth generation, e.g., cefuroxime 1,5 g every 12 h, ceftriaxone 1--2 g every 24 h or cefotaxime 1--2 g every 12 h i.v.
 Ampicillin is an option if results of the urine culture show sensitivity.
 In severe pyelonephritis, above mentioned antibiotics may be combined with gentamicin.

 Treatment of Fungal Pyelonephritis:

 Antifungal treatment is possible with fluconazole 5–10 mg/kg p.o.
 1-0-0 or amphotericin B 0.6 mg/kg i.v.
 1-0-0.
-The exclusion of fungal balls with intravenous urography, CT or retrograde pyelography is important.
+The exclusion of fungal balls with intravenous urography, CT scan, or retrograde pyelography is important.
 Fungal pyelonephritis with upper tract obstruction should be treated with percutaneous nephrostomy, which enables antegrade nephrostomy irrigation with amphotericin or fluconazole.
-Nephrectomy is necessary in a non-functioning kidney with fungal infection.
+A Nephrectomy is necessary for a non-functioning kidney with fungal infection.

 Management of Infected Hydronephrosis:

-If the patient does not improve within 48–72 hours, an abdominal CT should be done to search for a renal abscess, hydronephrosis or other possible diseases (see differential diagnosis).
+If the patient does not improve within 48–72 hours, an abdominal CT should be done to search for a renal abscess, hydronephrosis, or other possible diseases (see differential diagnosis).
 Repeat urine culture and check for the results of antibiotic testing.
+Consider escalation of antibiotic treatment with reserve antibiotics like imipinem or meropenem.

-Nephrectomy should be kept in mind, if urosepsis cannot be stabilized with the help of intensive medical care.
-Nephrectomy is necessary without delay especially in poor organ function or emphysematous pyelonephritis.
-Lumbar nephrectomy may be technically demanding due to adhesions to neighbouring organs.
-Transperitoneal nephrectomy with removal of perirenal fat or subcapsular nephrectomy are technical alternatives.
+Nephrectomy is an option if urosepsis cannot be stabilized with the help of intensive medical care.
+Nephrectomy is necessary without delay in poor organ function or emphysematous pyelonephritis.
+Simple nephrectomy may be technically demanding due to adhesions to neighboring organs.
+Radical nephrectomy with removal of perirenal fat or subcapsular nephrectomy are technical alternatives.

 Pyelonephritis symptoms | Index | Chronic pyelonephritis |